NMRExchangeFormat/NEF/specification/Overview.md

     5. _nef_spectrum_dimension.axis_unit 'hz', 'ppm', 'point', 'K', 's', 'M', ...

     6. _nef_nmr_spectrum.experiment_classification: The CCPN experiment
     classification includes several hundred names.
-CCPN will

-  - _nef_nmr_spectrum.experiment_type: Do we have, or want, an enumeration for this?

-  Proposal: Leave unconstrained, but prepare a table of known classification, trivialname, magnetisation-transfer combinations.
+CCPN will provide a table of systematic names, associated common names, and a brief description at a later date.

+    7. _nef_nmr_spectrum.experiment_type: This field should contain a common name for the experiment and can be freely chosen.
+If anyone can propose a standard list of such names we could consider proposing those as a standard.

 ### Specific questions for the NEF draft example files